HewlettPackard/OpenShift-on-SimpliVity/README.md

   `subscription-manager register --username <your_username> --password <your_password>`

-- update the machine
+- Update the machine

   `yum update -y`

-- install the cloud-init package that takes the VMware guestinfo interface as a data source
+- Install the cloud-init package that takes the VMware guestinfo interface as a data source

   `yum install -y https://github.com/vmware/cloud-init-vmware-guestinfo/releases/download/v1.1.0/cloud-init-vmware-guestinfo-1.1.0-1.el7.noarch.rpm`

-- clear the bash history
+- Clear the bash history

   `history -c`

-- un-register the system from the Red Hat network and remove subscription data
+- Un-register the system from the Red Hat network and remove subscription data

   `subscription-manager clean`

-- shutdown the machine
+- Shutdown the machine

   `shutdown -h now`